alucianOriginal/XBTGPUARC/README.md

 Welcome in the XBTGPUARC Timechain Mining Programm.

 Warning: This is an early-stage learning project.
+This is my absolute first Programm ever since
+23 years in using Computers a little bit more than a normal did.

+This would take a long time to master for me.
+My Updaterate is very Slow and all this here is thought for need years in the hardest case.

+The next Updates are just from the Perspektive to can do more than try to get some Code from AI.
+I hope you are interessted in the steps a human with some handicaps can do today becouse of the digital and analog help ecosystems.
+My person is also very lucky in doing that very free from all the people around me since a long time now.

+I would do something in the end who can a little bit helpfull or is funny to have and to do.

+My absolute Dream these days is a Social Working IT Company buildet with just People who work toghether, not against for the peoples digital needs and woulds.

+Also here my work everytime, like everything in the future, is free for all.
+The Ghost of Open Source also hits me and the persons around me with.

 I’m an absolute beginner in programming – this miner is not safe, stable, or ready to use yet.
 Please don’t expect a working product here (at least not for now).